SmitKanani55/MyQueue/README.md

-# MyLinkedList
+# MyQueue

-A custom C++ implementation of a **Singly Linked List**, built from scratch to better understand low-level data structure mechanics.
-This project is part of a series where I recreate standard data structures and compare them to their STL counterparts.
+This repository contains a custom implementation of a **Queue** in C++, using arrays and front-rear pointer logic.
+Part of my series of re-implementing standard data structures to understand their internal mechanics and compare with STL.

 ---

 ## 🚀 Features

-- Node-based singly linked list implementation
+- Array-based queue implementation
-- Basic operations: `push_back`, `push_front`, `pop`, `display`, etc.
+- Core operations: `enqueue`, `dequeue`, `isEmpty`, `isFull`, `front`, `rear`
-- STL-like naming conventions for better understanding
+- Circular behavior for optimized space usage
-- Designed with simplicity and readability in mind
+- Clean and simple logic with STL-like naming
-- Code organized into `.h` and `.cpp` files
+- Clear separation of declaration (`.h`) and definition (`.cpp`)

 ---